 Many libraries provide pluggable architectures via Service Provider Interfaces (SPI).
-The Container provides special support for JAXB/JAXP to simplify working with XML processing.
-Using other libraries usually requires some manual setup in the application package.
+Using such libraries usually requires some manual setup in the application package.

 ClassNotFoundException means that the bundle is not importing the package.

 The bundle-plugin will usually not have added an import